-Cheap suits don’t equate to low quality tailoring or a jacket and trouser made from horrible materials and sloppy construction.
-There are plenty of suits on the men’s wear market today from several reputable retailers that are both well-made and affordable; you just need to know what to look out for before purchasing.
+Cheap suits don’t necessarily equate to low-quality tailoring or a sloppily constructed jacket-and-trouser-combo made from horrible materials.
+There are plenty of suits on the menswear market today from several reputable retailers that are both well-made and affordable; you just need to know what to look out for before purchasing.

 Focus On The Fit

-Have a store person or capable friend measure your chest, waist and leg length before contemplating your size.
-(Suits aren’t like jeans where you can sometimes wing-it with the fit, given they stretch).
-Now, with an up-to-date calculation of your body proportions, feel free to buy suits both online and instore, with much more confidence that the fit will be snug.
+Have a store assistant or capable friend measure your chest, waist, and leg length before contemplating your size; suits aren’t like jeans where you can sometimes wing it with the fit.
+Now, with up-to-date measurements of your body, you can easily buy suits both online and in-store with much more confidence that the fit will be right.

 Alterations Are Everything